xinyee20/tp/docs/DeveloperGuide.md

 * Prefers typing to mouse interactions
 * Is reasonably comfortable using CLI apps

+**Value proposition**:

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* Serenity can help assist the management of a CS2101 class faster than a typical mouse/GUI driven app.
+* Serenity consolidates the administrative information well so that it can be easily referred to by the tutor and edited.

 ### User stories